goncalo-oliveira/faas-aspnet-template/README.md

 # OpenFaaS ASPNET Functions

 This project offers templates for OpenFaaS that make use of ASP.NET 5.
 The templates allow more control over the request (by providing an `HttpRequest` instance) and a better handling of the response by returning an `IActionResult`.
-Both C# and F# are supported.
+Both C# and F# languages are supported.

 ## Installing the template